michael-p-k/MarathonPredictor/README.md

 ### Objective 3: Quantifying Effects of Race Conditions

 Many marathon runners have faced challenging race conditions, including hot temperatures and hilly courses.
 Pacing goals should be adjusted based on these factors to ensure runner start their races at a sustainable speed and are less likely to resign to walking the last several miles.
-The modeling of this data set can offer some rough guidance in adjusting pacing plans for an average marathoner.
+The modeling of this data set can offer some rough guidance in adjusting marathon pacing plans.

 While linear models did not perform as well as tree-based methods for this data set, they are still able to account for the majority of run time variance and offer interpretable results via the model coefficients.
 Prior to fitting the linear models, input variables were each normalized using a standard scaler.
 After fitting, each coefficient was transformed back into original units based on the respective variable's st. dev.
 Unscaled coefficients for the ridge model are listed below for some variables that runners might want to account for.
 (A slightly faster than average runner would likely want to make adjustments somewhere between the values for ave times and win times.)